After a pandemic-ridden 2020, which wrecked the Indian employment scenario, the economy is finally headed toward recovery.

-And lastly, the report highlighted how, with the new ‘work from home’ model in place, if there have been any changes in employee productivity.
+And lastly, the report highlighted how, with the new ‘work from home’ model in place, if there have been no changes in employee productivity.
 Close to 33% of survey respondents said they observed no change whilst adopting WFH, whereas 37% said they found fluctuations in productivity.

 All in all, it is well understood that 2021 will pan out to be a far better year than 2020.
-The study said that Indian companies would hire more mid-level employees followed by freshers or those who have a lesser experience.
+The study said that Indian companies would hire more mid-level employees followed by freshers or those who have lesser experience.

-There is no doubt that India Inc is recovering extremely quickly R P Yadav, Chairman and Managing Director, Genius Consultants, said that Indian companies are showing a lot of interest towards ramping up hiring in 2021 backed by GOI’s favorable policies which encourages the private sector to get back on the growth trajectory
+There is no doubt that India Inc is recovering extremely quickly R P Yadav, Chairman and Managing Director, Genius Consultants, said that Indian companies are showing a lot of interest towards ramping up hiring in 2021 backed by GOI’s favorable policies which encourage the private sector to get back on the growth trajectory